johanix/hackathon120/README.md

 # Generalized Notifications @ Hackathon 119

-Implementation of rapid fully automated synchronization of DNS delegation data.
+Implementation of rapid and fully automated synchronization of DNS delegation data.

 ## PROJECT